frederikvig/nyum/_recipes/cherry-shortbread-squares.md

 ---

 > In the bowl of an electric mixer, beat together the butter and sugar on medium-high speed until very light and fluffy, about 5 minutes.
-Beat in the lemon juice, vanilla.
-Beat in the eggs one at a time.
+Beat in the lemon juice,, vanilla, and salt.
+Beat in the eggs one at a time, giving each at least 30 seconds of beating to incorporate.
 Scrape down the bowl.
-In the meantime add the flour, salt and baking powder to a separate bowl and lightly mix.
-On the lowest speed, stir in the flour-mixture.
+Beat again for 1 minute.
+On the lowest speed, stir in the flour.
 To avoid overbeating, stop mixing when there's a few streaks of flour left, and finish stirring the batter by hand.

 ---